ma-to-ma-to/FPLDraftH2HStats/README.md

 ## How do I find my League ID?
 1. Use a non-mobile (PC, Mac, or Linux) browser to log in to your FPL Draft League at https://draft.premierleague.com/
-2. Open the browser's inspector via context menu that opens when you right click the page (or simply press F12 on Chrome/Firefox).
+2. Open the browser's inspector via the context menu that opens when you right click the page (or simply press F12 on Chrome/Firefox).
 3. In the inspector pane, go to the Network tab (at the top).
 4. On the FPL Draft website, click the "League" tab.
 5. You will see rows populate into the inspector pane.
 Click the row that has Name/File/Filename "details".